Skip to main content

 • If you do not provide the {ext} placeholder, it will automatically be added to your layout at the end with a dot as a separator.

-• It is the best practice to have a separator between each placeholder.
+• It is best practice to have a separator between each placeholder.
 Separators can be any character allowed as a filename character, but dots, dashes, and forward slashes are most common.

 • When you are using the replace disposition, dlt will have to be able to figure out the correct files to delete before loading the new data.
-For this to work, you have to
+For this to work, you have to:

 • include the {table_name} placeholder in your layout